brocade/ansible/README.md

 }
 ```

-A playbook to set chassis-user-friendly-name to XYZ is created by,
+To create a playbook to set chassis-user-friendly-name to XYZ is created by:

 1) use brocade_singleton_obj module
 2) provide the module_name to match the Yang REST FOS module name - brocade-chassis or brocade_chassis. "-" and "_" are interchangable as module_name.